Sea Cucumber Discover the Fascinating World

 Diet

 These creatures are primarily scavengers, feeding on debris and plankton in the benthic zone.
 Some species position themselves in currents to catch food with their open tentacles, while others sift through bottom sediments or bury themselves to extract nutrients.
-Sea cucumbers play a vital role in processing sediment and maintaining ecosystem health.
+They play a vital role in processing sediment and maintaining ecosystem health.

 Discover the Wonders of Sea Cucumbers